 THE ESSENTIALS ARE STILL INTACT

 Sure, the SNES port was stripped and gutted, and the levels are smaller, but as I said, they're still plenty big.
 Later on it's not uncommon to get lost in the large labyrinths.
 The key thing is, the game has smooth scrolling.
-The DOOM port on SNES was incredibly choppy.
+The DOOM port on SNES was rather choppy.
 Here, it's smooth (except for a scant few parts where things slow down a bit but overall, it's pretty damn playable)

 The sound of the guns are relatively weak, but everything else is wicked.
 The music has a great beat, the boss themes are intimidating and the voices arepretty good